Best DJ Software For Beginners in 2024

 Best entry-level controller: Pioneer DJ DDJ-FLX4

-Pioneer DJ’s dominance in club and festival DJ booths around the world makes their rekordbox DJ software a strong contender as your first DJing app.
+Pioneer DJ are completely dominant in club and festival DJ booths around the world.
+That makes their rekordbox DJ software a strong contender as your first DJing app.

-Given its heritage for organising your music, anything you prepare, practice and play in the app is also reflected when you export your music and move to the club.
-That means that if you add cue points, loop points, change names, add artwork, tweak labels or even rate tracks while practising at home, it’ll all carry over when you plug your USB stick into a CDJ or other compatible player.
+Anything you prepare, practice and play in the app carries over when you export your music for the club.
+That means that if you add cue points, loop points, change names, add artwork, tweak labels or even rate tracks while practising at home, it’ll all work when you plug your USB stick into a CDJ or other compatible player.

-Even if you don’t intend to use CDJs in a bar, club or event any time soon, there are still some compelling reasons to go with rekordbox DJ.
+Even if you don’t intend to use CDJs in a bar, club or event any time soon, you’ll still find compelling reasons to choose rekordbox DJ.

 Its mixer is pretty simple and includes all the features you’d expect – three-band EQ (low, mid and high), a dual-band filter per channel, which cuts out low or high frequencies depending on which way you turn it, and a gain knob for each channel, too.